GhostsonAcid/AudioClipboard/README.md

 ### Step 2:

 In the project snapshot you would like to paste into, select an audio track and use the "Pre-Paste Files" function.
+This step ensures that all of the necessary audio source files are embedded or imported into the current session as required.

+> [!TIP]
-This step ensures that all of the necessary audio source files are embedded or imported into the current session as required. _(-TIP: Always use "View File List" before pre-pasting to ensure proper file usage, and consider using the "Manually Select Files to Use" feature to redirect pasted regions to different/better sources!)_
+> Always use "View File List" before pre-pasting to ensure proper file usage, and consider using the "Manually Select Files to Use" feature to redirect pasted regions to different/better sources.

 ### Step 3: